-What struck me in writing that piece, as well as the comments that I received about that article, was that a lot of folks are, in my opinion, much too focused on dates and documenting dates, and sources of those dates.
+What struck me in writing that piece, as well as the comments that I received, was that a lot of folks are, in my opinion, much too focused on dates and documenting dates, and sources of those dates.

 Again, my opinion - dates don't cut it for me.
 If this pursuit was all about dates, I would quit in a heartbeat.